RafRomB/imml/README.md

 This package provides a user-friendly interface to apply these algorithms to user-provided data.
 Moreover, it is compatible with Scikit-learn and can be easily integrated into Scikit-learn pipelines for data preprocessing and modeling.
+So same than it, classes implement the fit method that creates a model by taking as input the data and the missing views, and predict method, that returns the cluster labels for each sample.

 We show a simple example of how it works.